aguinane/nem-reader/README.md

 m = nr.read_nem_file(file_path)
 ```

-Then retreive the data for the NMI and channels of interest:
+Then retreive the data for the NMI and suffix (channel) of interest:
 ```python
 > print(m.header)
 HeaderRecord(version_header='NEM12', datetime=datetime.datetime(2004, 4, 20, 13, 0), from_participant='MDA1', to_participant='Ret1')